-3. Ethylene Oxide: Ethylene is a chemical used both in the sterilization of surgical instruments and in the manufacturing of certain pesticides, ethylene oxide can also cause birth defects and can give birth to a pre-mature baby and has the potential to provoke an early miscarriage or abortions.
-It is one of the most common environmental factors that affects female fertility.
+Ethylene is a chemical used both in the sterilization of surgical instruments and in the manufacturing of certain pesticides, ethylene oxide can also cause birth defects and can give birth to a premature baby and has the potential to provoke an early miscarriage or abortions.
+It is one of the most common environmental factors that affect female fertility.

-4. Dibromochloropropane (DBCP): Some chemicals found in pesticides, can cause ovarian problems or problems in the uterus, leading to a variety of health conditions, like early menopause, irregular periods that may directly impact female fertility and can give rise to the infertility problems.
-It is one of the most common environmental factors that affects female fertility.
+Some chemicals found in pesticides can cause ovarian problems or problems in the uterus, leading to a variety of health conditions, like early menopause, irregular periods that may directly impact female fertility and can give rise to the infertility problems.
+It is one of the most common environmental factors that affect female fertility.

 You should know that the increased insulin sensitivity from weight training would be beneficial for women with the higher BMI or who may have Polycystic ovarian syndrome (PCOS) or PCOD or glucose intolerance.
 However, you can take it as a caution if you are preparing for a fertility procedure.
 As long as there is no contraindication to exercise and do active yoga, it is usually recommended that moderate-intensity cardiovascular exercise, such as the elliptical, in the prenatal period can keep you active and healthy.

 Many studies have cited that a 34% increase in the prevalence of irregular cycles and a 43% increase in the median duration of time to pregnancy in women who had to lift heavy objects or do heavy jobs or when compared to women who did no heavy lifting.